‘Good heavens! what a childhood you must have spent with that fear all alone with you. It makes me shiver to think of it.’

 To a certain class of critic and commentator, AEW Mason’s The Four Feathers is a symbol of all that they find most unpalatable in British history and culture: it’s seen as militaristic and imperialist, rooted in racism and an outdated version of what is now called masculinity.

-This view, however, is primarily based on the film adaptations (of which more later) than on the original novel, which – as far as I can tell – is little read these days.
+This view, however, is primarily based on the film adaptations (of which more later) rather than on the original novel, which – as far as I can tell – is little read these days.
 And that’s a shame, because it’s a very good book indeed, a much more subtle piece of work than the movies would suggest.
-Which is why it starts this occasional series of pieces on the fiction of the British Empire…

 From the outset, it’s clear that our sympathies are meant to lie with this tormented boy, rather than with his illustrious ancestors.
 For, after all, who were these Fevershams with their much-vaunted military accomplishments?